Cassiexu123/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Overview
 I am assisting a Colorado Board of Election employee Tom in an electing audit of the tabulated result for U.S congressional Precinct in Colorado.
 I am tasked with reporting the total number of votes cast.

+## Goal
-1.Calculate the total number of votes cast.
+- Calculate the total number of votes cast.
-2.Get a complete list of candidates who received votes.
+- Get a complete list of candidates who received votes.
-3.Calculate the total number of votes each candidate received.
+- Calculate the total number of votes each candidate received.
-4.Calculate the percentage of votes each candidate won.
+- Calculate the percentage of votes each candidate won.
-5.Determine the winner of the election based on popular vote.
+- Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv
-- software: Python, Visual Studio Code,
+- Software: Python, Visual Studio Code,

 ## Project Summary
 The analysis of the election show that: